 Recommended: What Are the Most Common Home Repair Costs?

 Typical lifespan: The average lifespan of a dishwasher should be about 10 years.
 However, that doesn’t mean everyone will get a decade of bliss with their appliance.
 About 30% of all newly purchased dishwashers are likely to develop problems or break within the first five years.

 Cost to replace: The average cost, with installation, of a new dishwasher is $970.
 Low-end models can run as little as $250, however, while high-end dishwashers can run over $2,000.

 Signs of wear and tear: Typical signs a dishwasher is in need of a little care include leaking, door-latching problems, dishes coming out spotty, or the machine making unusual noises, among other things.

 How to make it last longer: Reading the instruction manual and heeding the advice on cleaning the appliance and replacing the appropriate filters is the recommended best practice to get the most years of use out of the unit.

-Typical lifespan: The average lifespan of a refrigerator is similar to that of a dishwasher—about 10 years.
+Typical lifespan: The average lifespan of a refrigerator is about 10 to 15 years.
 However, like dishwashers, fridges also tend to come with some issues at the five-year mark.
-It’s estimated that 40% of refrigerators purchased between 2008 and 2018 will develop problems or possibly even break within the first five years.

 How to make it last longer: Refrigerators should be cleaned regularly to keep them in tip-top shape.
 This means going deep by keeping door gaskets and condenser coils clean.
 Since a refrigerator needs space around it to operate efficiently, keeping the top of the unit clear of clutter is important.
 If the fridge has an ice maker or water filter, cleaning them regularly will keep them in good working order.